cloudmesh-community/fa19-516-158/project/report.md

 ## Abstract

-Deployment of Hadoop and Spark on Raspberry Pi Clusters which involves:
+Deployment of Hadoop on Raspberry Pi Clusters which involves:

 * Using CM-BURN command to burn multiple SD cards at once
-* Deploying Hadoop and Spark on Raspberry PI Clusters
 * Creating a cluster with as many nodes as we have SD cards for

 ## Architecture

+The following

-* A master node maintains knowledge about the distributed file system
-* and schedules resources allocation.
+* A master node maintains knowledge about the distributed file system and schedules resources allocation.
 It will host two daemons:

 1. The NameNode manages the distributed file system and knows where stored data blocks inside the cluster are.